New fuel to get sea freight environmentally shipshape

 But crude pumped from many other areas is “sour”, meaning it has more sulphur, including hydrogen sulphide which is responsible for causing the “rotten egg” smell, and more costly to process.

-“Brent could rise and test US$70, maybe break through US$70 at the end of the year,” said Midgley, compared to under US$60 per barrel currently.
+“Brent could rise and test $70, maybe break through $70 at the end of the year,” said Midgley, compared to under $60 per barrel currently.

 The new IMO fuel regulations “will have a knock-on impact on all consumers who are buying gasoline or diesel,” he added.